spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/8-tap.md

 ---
 path: 'feature-guides/streams/taps/'
 title: 'Tapping a Stream'
-description: 'Creating a Stream from an application in another stream..'
+description: 'Create a stream from another stream without interrupting the data processing'
 ---

 # Tapping a Stream